opdev/l5-operator-demo/docs/markdown/level4.md

 <aside class="notes">

-- Servicemonitor
+What is a Servicemonitor

 - ServiceMonitor describes the set of targets to be monitored by Prometheus
-- scrape metrics from the service.
+- setup servicemonitor for the operand
-- operator-service target
-- operand-service target
-- can anyone tell me why we don't need to setup a servicemonitor to scrape operator's metrics?
+- can anyone tell me why we don't need to setup a servicemonitor for the operator?
-- in what namespace apply servermonitor yaml manifest
-- same namespace as the service
+- the servicemonitor needs to be in the same namespace as the bestie application

 </aside>